 With ANY purchase, you need a product that connects a Buyer and a Seller.
 In the first part of this two-part series, I'm going to explore how a Seller can strategically tap into the Buyer's psyche by properly positioning their property.
 In the second part, I'll look at how real estate represents the needs, wants, wishes and dreams of potential Buyers.

-At urbaneer, we work with our Sellers to steer a prospective Buyer from curiosity, to engagement, to active interest, concluding in a willingness to pay their top dollar to secure the property!
-While the end game is clear, have you ever wondered about the 'why' and 'how' behind this transition towards purchase?
+At Urbaneer, we work with our Sellers to steer a prospective Buyer from curiosity to engagement, to active interest, concluding in a willingness to pay their top dollar to secure the property!
+While the end game is clear, have you ever wondered about the 'why' and 'how' behind this transition towards a purchase?
 I think the gears that the shifting gears and motivational mechanics at work are worth exploring.
-In fact, it's one of my favourite topics, and was part of my own Graduate Research into the psychology of housing and home.
+In fact, it's one of my favourite topics and was part of my own Graduate Research into the psychology of housing and home.

 While part of what gives momentum to the red-hot Toronto real estate market is strictly economic - think 'supply and demand' (here's more on Why The Toronto Real Estate Market Is So Hot and if you're uncertain on the state of the market here's Dear Urbaneer: Should I Buy Toronto Real Estate Now Or Should I Wait? - there's a large part of motivation which resides in the psychological side of reasoning; appealing to a Buyer's most intrinsic needs incites action.

 There's no question the sales industry has a lot to do with persuasion.
 Suggesting to the brain that it might 'need' a commodity, whether for purchase, use, protection, or consumption, is not necessarily a simple process.
 The theory here is that all our motivations are driven by our primal, instinctual needs as humans, and savvy sales techniques appeal to those needs in order to motivate action.